hatcheta1/book-me/README.md

 `bin/dev`.

 ## Configuration
-There are no configurations at the moment.
+There are no configurations at the moment, including no API endpoints.
 If you would like to implement something of that nature, please refer to [Rails credentials documentation](https://edgeguides.rubyonrails.org/security.html).

 ## Usage
 1. Start the Rails server: